Kinematical Cusp and Resonance Interpretations of the $X(2900)$: Fit Results

 \section{Fit Results}

 Our objective is to fit the $\bar{D}K$ invariant mass distribution obtained by the LHCb collaboration~\cite{LHCbX}.
-We further simplify by following the collaboration's lead and restricting the projection to $m(D^+D^-) > 4.0$ GeV, thereby removing many charmonia/$D\bar{D}$ resonances, which simplifies the amplitude model.
+We follow the collaboration's lead and restrict the projection to $m(D^+D^-) > 4.0$ GeV, thereby removing many charmonia/$D\bar{D}$ resonances, which simplifies the amplitude model.
 Of course, fitting a single projection misses much of the information available in the full Dalitz plot -- eventually fitting the amplitude model to the full data set would be very interesting.

 Our approach is to adopt reasonable values for the form factor parameters, specifically